ewanjferris/133_Webapp/README.md

 **Please** read the user guide for a better explanation of how CI4 works!

-## Repository Management

-We use GitHub issues, in our main repository, to track **BUGS** and to track approved **DEVELOPMENT** work packages.
-We use our [forum](http://forum.codeigniter.com) to provide SUPPORT and to discuss FEATURE REQUESTS.

-This repository is a "distribution" one, built by our release preparation script.
-Problems with it can be raised on our forum, or as issues in the main repository.

 ## Contributing

 We welcome contributions from the community.